-As Ranking Member of the Senate Judiciary Committee, Senator Leahy plays a central role in advancing legislation related to immigration and shaping federal immigration policy.
+As former Ranking Member of the Senate Judiciary Committee, Senator Leahy plays a central role in advancing legislation related to immigration and shaping federal immigration policy.
 At the forefront of his immigration priorities is passing legislation that benefits Vermont agriculture and industry, upholds Vermont’s tradition as a state that welcomes people from around the world, and values and recognizes the importance of unity for all families.

 In past congresses, Senator Leahy has been the lead sponsor of the H-2A Improvement Act, a bill to include dairy workers in the agricultural work visa program.
 He has been a lead sponsor of the Agricultural Job Opportunities, Benefits and Security (AgJOBS) Act to legalize the existing undocumented agricultural workforce in order to help America’s farmers stay productive and a vital part of the American economy.
 Senator Leahy believes reforms to our nation’s immigration system can improve state and local economies across the country.